Linear Approximations

 \]

-Symmetry is not a mathematical curiosity; it is exploited by numerical solvers to reduce memory
+Symmetry is not a mathematical curiosity.
+Numerical solvers exploit it to reduce memory and

-and computation by roughly half (e.g., storing only the upper triangle, using Cholesky in place
+computation by roughly half (for example, storing only the upper triangle, using Cholesky in

-of general LU, using the conjugate-gradient method instead of GMRES).
+place of general LU, and using the conjugate-gradient method instead of GMRES).

-Moreover, Example 1 is recovered as the special case \(A = I\): then
+Moreover, Example 1 is recovered as the special case \(A = I\), for which

 The \(L_2\) Norm \(f(\mathbf{x}) = \|\mathbf{x}\|_2\)